Course leader: Thea Thougaard Johansen

 You will be placed on a waiting list on registration

-On registration to the course, everyone will be placed on a waiting list.
-Course leader will decide who gets a seat when application deadline is reached (4 weeks before course start)
+On registration, participants will be placed on a waiting list.
+If there are more applicants than seats, Course leader will decide who gets a seat when application deadline is reached.

-Having completed the course it is expected, that the student have the following:
+Having completed the course it is expected that the student has the following:

 Skills: The student is able to - approach, handle/pick up and restrain an animal and return it to its cage/pen in a calm, confident and empathetic manner such that the animal is not distressed or caused harm. - Proficiently and humanely carry out euthanasia using appropriate techniques on relevant species of laboratory animals. - Demonstrate how death is confirmed and how cadavers should be processed or otherwise disposed of. - Select and explain the best methods for common procedures (such as blood sampling and application of substances) including route/volume/ frequency as appropriate. - Demonstrate that s/he can handle and restrain the animal in the best position for a given technique. - Perform minor techniques under supervision, in a manner that does not inflict unnecessary pain, suffering, distress or lasting harm to the animal.